U.S. – Latin America Lecture Series 2014-2015

 University of Guanajuato, Campus Salamanca, Carr.
 Salamanca-Valle de Santiago Km.
 3.5+1.8, Salamanca, Guanajuato, Mexico 36885, September 29, 2014, 10.00 a.m.

-Rodolfo Hernández Guerrero is Director of both the Center for U.S. – Latin America Initiatives (CUSLAI) and International Partnership Development (IPD) of the International Center (IC) at The University of Texas at Dallas (UT Dallas).
-Under his direction, CUSLAI focuses on increasing and strengthening the academic relations between UT Dallas and Latin American institutions, using an interdisciplinary approach to focus on international education, research, and public service programs.
-Under his leadership, the IPD offers methods and opportunities to UT Dallas’ constituencies to engage in strategic and comprehensive international academic partnerships.
-Dr. Hernandez Guerrero holds a B.A. in international studies from the National University of Mexico (UNAM), a M.A. in Political Science from the Southern Oregon University, a M.S. in Applied Economics, and a Ph.D. in Political Economy from UT Dallas.
+Rodolfo Hernández Guerrero is Director of International Partnership Development (IPD) and Senior Advisor to the Center for U.S. – Latin America Initiatives (CUSLAI) at The University of Texas at Dallas (UT Dallas).
+The IPD offers UT Dallas’ constituencies methods and opportunities to engage in strategic and comprehensive international partnerships, including sponsored student programs.
+Dr. Hernandez Guerrero led CUSLAI (former Center for U.S. – Mexico Studies) from 2001 to 2014 and the UT Dallas Office of International Education from 2005 to 2014.
+Dr. Hernandez Guerrero holds a B.A. in International Studies from the National University of Mexico (UNAM), a M.A. in Political Science from the Southern Oregon University, a M.S. in Applied Economics, and a Ph.D. in Political Economy from UT Dallas.
 He teaches courses on U.S. – Mexico Affairs, Contemporary Politics of Mexico, Mexican Political System, and Mexican Economics.
-Previous to his current position at UTD, he worked as researcher at the Latin American Institute of Economics, Social, and Communication Studies (ILEESCO), the Permanent Conference of Public Parties of Latin America and the Caribbean (COPPAL), the Inter-American Conference on Control of Drug Abuse (CICAD) at the Organization of American States (OAS), and the Secretariat of the NAFTA Labor Commission.
+Prior to his current position at UT Dallas, he worked as researcher at the Latin American Institute of Economics, Social, and Communication Studies (ILEESCO), the Permanent Conference of Public Parties of Latin America and the Caribbean (COPPAL), and the Secretariat of the NAFTA Labor Commission.
 Dr. Hernandez Guerrero has published in specialized journals and newspapers and participated in news and documentary T.V. and radio programs in Mexico, the United States, Argentina, Portugal, United Kingdom, and Australia.
-Dr. Hernandez Guerrero is the Secretary of the Executive Committee of the Association of International Education Administrators (AIEA).
+Dr. Hernandez Guerrero is the Secretary of the Board of the Association of International Education Administrators (AIEA)

 Seducing American: The Relationship Between the Mexican Government and American Intellectuals in the XX and XXI Centuries.
 Jesús Velasco